DAF201/DAF201/About/readme.md

 >
 > 9807 Emily Ln, Suite 100, Stafford, TX 77477 (was at 12803 Park One Dr, Sugar Land, TX, 77478 when I was there)
 >
-> Scripts:
+> ## Scripts:
 >
-> environment: python, VSC/HASS_VSC
+> environment: python, VSC
 >
-> A Walmart inventory update script, some other scripts, some development notes, and the remote control drive for J-200(a wireless video decoder) on the Home Assistant platform.
-Mostly http request and post associated scripts.
+> A Walmart inventory update script, some other scripts like this.
 >
+> ## A mini local network http server
+>
+> environment: node js, VSC
+>
+> A mini server that read a local JSON file and returns it when received an HTTP request.
+Made for testing GraphQL.
+>
+> ## Home Assistant Control Drive for J-200
+>
+> environment: python, VSC/HASS_VSC, Raspberry pi with HASS OS
+>
+> Allows controlling the J-200(a wireless video decoder) on the Home Assistant platform in the local network using a browser or mobile app.
+Based on HTTP protocol.
+>
-> Leave because I was transferring from HCC(in Houston) to UTD(in Dallas)
+> ## Left because I was transferring from HCC(in Houston) to UTD(in Dallas)
 ---
 > # NTX Embedded, Summer internship -> part-time, May 2022-? (this part was written Sep 2022)
 >